amitshekhariitbhu/awesome-android-things/README.md

 ## Contributing

 Your contributions are always welcome!
-Just follow the following format: `[reference name](link) - Description.` If you like it , give a star to this project
+Just follow the following format: `[reference name](link) - Description.` If you like it, give a star to this project